Sepulveda Transit Corridor Project

 The project budget is $1.7 billion and initial plans included 1.3 miles of alignment below grade (2 miles total) and three underground stations (four total).

 The Harris County Flood Control District is entering the second phase of a study to explore the feasibility of building deep tunnels to divert storm water to prevent flooding.
 The district signed a $2.5 million contract with Black & Veatch to study the size and effectiveness of tunnels at various locations in the county, as well as funding sources.
 The district got a $2.5 billion flood bond approved last summer.

 According to the communityimpact.com, early estimates indicate that it would cost about $1.5 billion to build 10 miles of 40- to 50-ft tunnel.
 The next phase would include preliminary engineering, which would take approximately 12-18 months.

 Sound Transit is planning for new extensions to its Link Light Rail system including:

-- West Seattle to Downtown: which includes a potential 0.5 to 1-mile tunnel under West Seattle neighborhood with 1 new potential underground station, and
+- West Seattle to Downtown: includes 4.7 miles of light rail services and four stations with a potential tunnel and underground station, and

 - Ballard to Downtown: includes 7.1 miles of new LRT service including a new downtown Seattle rail-only tunnel.

 The Sound Transit Board has identified preferred alternatives and other alternatives to study in a Draft Environmental Impact Statement.
 The Draft EIS is currently under public review through April 28.